Whistleblowing: Risks

+Chelsea Manning was charged with 22 offenses, including aiding the enemy, after leaking classified documents surrounding the United States' military presence in Iraq and Afghanistan.

 Individual harm, damage to public trust, and threats to national security are three categories of harm that may come as a result of whistleblowing.
 Revealing a whistleblower's identity can automatically put their life in danger.
 Some media outlets associate words like "traitor" and "treason" with whistleblowers, and in many countries around the world, the punishment for treason is the death penalty, even if whoever allegedly committed treason may not have caused anyone physical harm.
 In some instances, whistleblowers must flee their country to avoid public scrutiny, threats of death or physical harm, and in some cases criminal charges.

 Whistleblowers are often protected under law from employer retaliation, but in many cases, punishment such as termination, suspension, demotion, wage garnishment, and/or harsh mistreatment by other employees occurs.
 A 2009 study found that up to 38% of whistleblowers experienced professional retaliation in some form, including wrongful termination.
 Following dismissal, whistleblowers may struggle to find employment due to damaged reputations, poor references, and blacklisting.
 The socioeconomic impact of whistleblowing through loss of livelihood and family strain may also impact whistleblowers' psychological well-being.
 Whistleblowers often experience immense stress as a result of litigation regarding harms such as unfair dismissal, which they often face with little or no support from unions.
 Whistleblowers who continue to pursue their concerns may also face long battles with official bodies such as regulators and government departments.
 Such bodies may reproduce the "institutional silence" adopted by employers, adding to whistleblowers' stress and difficulties.
 Thus, whistleblowers often suffer great injustice that is never acknowledged or rectified.

 In a few cases, however, harm is done by the whistleblower to innocent people.
 Whistleblowers can make unintentional mistakes, and investigations can be tainted by the fear of negative publicity.
 An example occurred in the Canadian health ministry, when a new employee wrongly concluded that nearly every research contract she saw in 2012 involved malfeasance.
 The result was the sudden firing of seven people, false and public threats of a criminal investigation, and the death of one researcher by suicide.
 The government ultimately paid the victims millions of dollars for lost pay, slander, and other harms, in addition to CA $2.41 million spent on the subsequent 2015 investigation into the false charges.